apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 [Passwordless Authentication](../authentication/Passwordless-Authentication-UserSelectionMenu.html) at the direction of the account store can now be instructed to allow the user to select from a menu of available authentication options.

+## Mailgun Integration

+Support for [Mailgun](../notifications/Sending-Email-Configuration-Mailgun.html) is now available for sending email messages.

 ## Other Stuff